 Adv.
-Ofir Hadad is a Ph.D. candidate in the Advanced Graduate-Research Program (Telem) of the Department of Political Science at the Hebrew University of Jerusalem, and a fellow of the interdisciplinary doctoral program “Human Rights under Pressure” (joint program with the Free University of Berlin).
+Ofir Hadad is a Ph.D. candidate in the Advanced Graduate-Research Program (Telem) of the Department of Political Science at the Hebrew University of Jerusalem, and a fellow of the interdisciplinary doctoral program “Human Rights under Pressure” (a joint program with the Free University of Berlin).
 Ofir is also a recipient of the President of Israel's Scholarship for Academic Excellence and Innovation, and is the first fellow of The American Friends of Yitzhak Rabin Fund.

-For his latest publication see:
+For his latest publications see:

-Ofir Hadad (2019) “A Battle of Names: Hamas and Israeli Operations in the Gaza Strip,” Terrorism and Political Violence, DOI: 10.1080/09546553.2019.159
+Hadad, Ofir.
+2021.
+“A Battle of Names: Hamas and Israeli Operations in the Gaza Strip,” Terrorism and Political Violence 33(5): 931-950 (Published online: 22 Apr 2019).

 For selected publications in the media see:

 “The Twilight Zone: The Unknown Lives of the 'Threatened' Palestinians in Israel,” Forbes Magazine.